 - Links: You want the 600 Line of decorative columns and railings.

 Remodelers Supply Center (RSC) sounds like a big operation.
 Their main business is manufacturing replacement windows, but they also do custom iron work, with 12 different styles of columns.
 HOWEVER, Chuck says that the company requires that they do the measuring and installation of all work.
 Again, like others I talked to, he reiterated that measuring for these columns and railings can be tricky.
 Look at those stair drawings –if you get the angle or even 1″ wrong, you are in trouble — the piece is useless.
 In addition, many folks use those columns as structural supports for their porch ceilings — consult a pro, do it right, you don’t want your porch roof falling down.
 Chuck said that an 8′ painted corner column runs about $200 plus $30 installation.
-Link: Remodelers Supply Center – note, they also do aluminum awnings, $91 cash-and-carry for 48″ wide, 36″ projection, they manufacture it themselves, Chuck says!
+Link: Remodelers Supply Center — now called Climate Guard — – note, they also do aluminum awnings, $91 cash-and-carry for 48″ wide, 36″ projection, they manufacture it themselves, Chuck says!

 RSC is another American success story.
 From their history page: